 Did this financial product have a sustainable investment objective?
-Yes No It made sustainable investments It promoted Environmental/Social (E/S) with an environmental objective: characteristics and while it did not have as its objective a sustainable investment, it had a proportion of in economic activities that 77.6% of sustainable investments qualify as environmentally sustainable under the EU with an environmental objective in economic Taxonomy activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally with an environmental objective in economic sustainable under the EU activities that do not qualify as Taxonomy environmentally sustainable under the EU Taxonomy with a social objective It made sustainable investments It promoted E/S characteristics, but did not make any sustainable investments with a social objective: %
+Yes No It made sustainable investments It promoted Environmental/Social (E/S) characteristics and with an environmental objective: while it did not have as its objective a % sustainable investment, it had a proportion of in economic activities that 88.2% of sustainable investments qualify as environmentally sustainable under the EU with an environmental objective in economic Taxonomy activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally with an environmental objective in economic sustainable under the EU activities that do not qualify as environmentally sustainable under the EU Taxonomy Taxonomy with a social objective It made sustainable investments It promoted E/S characteristics, but did not means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance laid down in Regulation sustainable economic down a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.